nahder/nahder.github.io/_projects/object_tracking.md

 ## Tracking a disc
 The first step towards 3D object tracking involved tracking a 2D object, such as a coin using recorded events from the EVK4.
+The Hough circle transformation was used to fit circles to the perimeter of the coin.
+Since each event lies on the perimeter of the moving disk,

+ The transformation leveraged the edge events, which represent changes in brightness along the object's boundary, to detect and track the coin’s circular shape in real time.
+This method allowed for precise localization of the coin’s center and radius, providing a foundation for further 3D tracking developments.

 <div style="text-align: center; width: 70%; margin: 0 auto;">
     <img src="../assets/images/fallingdisk.png" alt="2D Disk Tracking" style="width: 100%; height: auto;">